RealImage/challenge2015/README.md

 We're giving away Amazon.in gift vouchers worth Rs.
 10,000 each to exceptional solutions to this problem.

----

-With cinema going global these days, every one of the [A-Z]ollywoods are now connected.
+###With cinema going global these days, every one of the [A-Z]ollywoods are now connected.
 Use the wealth of data available at [Moviebuff](http://www.moviebuff.com) to see how.

 Write a Go program that behaves the following way: